Centre for Applied Nonviolent Action and Strategies: Post-Milosevic

 Following Otpor!'s success in Serbia, civic activists in other countries contacted Otpor! leaders with a view to emulating their success.

 One of Otpor!'s leaders, Djinovic, traveled to Belarus on a number of occasions to meet with a student movement.
 However, the student movement was reportedly infiltrated soon after and it collapsed.

 Otpor!'s counterparts in Georgia, Ukraine and Lebanon were more successful.
 In Georgia, Otpor! leaders had begun working with a student movement called Kmara ("Enough!") in 2002.
 Kmara went on to play a prominent role in securing the resignation of President Eduard Shevardnadze in November 2003 during the Rose Revolution.
 In Ukraine, Otpor! worked with the PORA ("It’s time") youth movement - a key player in Ukraine's Orange Revolution, which took place between November 2004 and January 2005.

-The decision to set up a training centre was taken in 2003, while Djinovic and Popovic were in South Africa working with Zimbabwean activists.
-Popovic was a member of parliament at the time, a position he gave up in 2004 to concentrate on revolutionary activism.
+The decision to set up a training centre was taken in 2003, while Djinovic and Popović were in South Africa working with Zimbabwean activists.
+Popović was a member of parliament at the time, a position he gave up in 2004 to concentrate on revolutionary activism.
 Djinovic had set up Serbia's first wireless internet provider in 2000.
 He currently funds approximately half of CANVAS' work.

 Organisational structure

-Headquartered in Belgrade, CANVAS is run by Slobodan Djinovic and Srdja Popovic.
+Headquartered in Belgrade, CANVAS is run by Slobodan Djinovic and Srdja Popović.
 It has five full-time and one half-time employees who are paid as contractors and operate a network of international trainers with experience in successful democratic movements.
 They also hosts interns each academic semester and over summers.